Ryan-D-Gast/Python-Orbital-Mechanics/README.md

 ideas and do low fidelity/computationally inexpensive simulation.
 This repo is meant to serve as a starting point and reference for creating your own astrodynamics programs.

+## Contribution

+If you notice any errors, typos, or would like to add programs feel free to create a pull request.

 ## Author

 - **Ryan Gast**